Polymer siding is a kind of engineered siding material that is made from a highly durable plastic substance called polypropylene resin.

 Choose lighter color paint as the darker colors will tend to absorb more heat which can negatively affect the lifespan of paint and siding.

-Also, if the siding is in the warranty period, make sure you check with the manufacturer with the type of paint they recommend and if painting the siding can void its warranty.
+Also, if the siding is in the warranty period, make sure you check with the manufacturer about the type of paint they recommend and if painting the siding can void its warranty.

 Tips for Cleaning and Maintenance